April-June-August/Alfred--Menu-Bar-Search/README.md

 ## Usage

-- Type `m` in Alfred to list menu bar items for front most application.
+- Type `m` in Alfred to list menu bar items for frontmost application.
 - You can filter menu items by name, or do a fuzzy search.
 - Alternatively, set a hotkey to trigger the workflow as well.